NOW'S THE TIME TO

 ABOUT PROSTATE CANCER

-Now’s the time to TALK about prostate cancer
+Now’s the time to Talk That Talk about prostate cancer

-When we Talk That Talk about prostate cancer, we can help make a difference for Black men.
+When we Talk That Talk about prostate cancer (PC), we can help make a difference for Black men.

 We work hard to provide for ourselves and those around us.
 Despite the many barriers we face, we always find a way to persevere.

 What's one problem that threatens our progress?
 Prostate cancer (PC).

 When it comes to PC, it's about "talking the talk and walking the walk," if we want Black men to be proactive about their prostate health.

 Now's the time to Talk That Talk with our doctors about prostate cancer screening.

 Did you know that prostate cancer (PC) is the second-leading cause of cancer death for Black men?
 If we want to change the situation, it's important to have honest conversations and proactive prostate cancer screenings.
 And each of us has a part to play.

 The reality is that prostate cancer is taking our fathers, brothers, uncles, and friends from us before their time.